top of page

 • Participants are expected to spend 37.5 hours a week researching with a participating faculty member's research group for 8 weeks in the summer.
 (Dates to be announced.)

-• Participants must agree to not take on any other research grants for any part of the eight-week period, and must not be enrolled in courses for any part of that period.
+• Participants must agree to not not to take on any other paid work and not take on any other research grants for any part of the eight-week period, and must not be enrolled in courses for any part of that period.

 • Participants must present at the undergraduate research symposium held the last Friday of the program.
 Presentation options are a 15-minute slide presentation, a 3-minute recorded video, or a poster presentation.
 Symposium will include program directors, investigators, scholars, and research group members; family and friends are welcome to attend.